The International Investigations Review: Greece

 Sanctions related to criminal proceedings are imposed by the Financial and Economic Crime Unit, SDOE (following the latest legislative amendments).
 Other sanctions related to independent regulatory proceedings may also be imposed by other competent authorities (depending on the company's purpose and industry), including the Revenue Service, the Hellenic Capital Market Commission (for companies in the capital market), the Hellenic Competition Commission and the National Organization for Medicines.

 Sanctions can sometimes be imposed cumulatively (e.g., a fine and suspension of activity or a ban from public tenders or public funding).
-It is also not unusual to have more sanctions imposed as a result of provisions of more laws or regulations, especially in financial or economic offences (e.g., a tax offence may be related or combined with violations of anti-money laundering regulations).
+It is also not unusual for further sanctions to be imposed under the provisions of other applicable laws or regulations, especially for financial or economic offences (e.g., a tax offence may be related or combined with violations of anti-money laundering regulations).
+It is usual for sanctions to be stricter in heavily regulated sectors (e.g., pharmaceuticals, and financial and banking services).

 iii Compliance programmes